 Several stores that carry outdoor sporting goods may also serve as outfitters.

 A fellow explained at a local shop the other day: “The difference between an outfitter and an outdoor-supply retail store is that an outfitter not only sells or rents you the equipment you’ll need but will also show you how to use it.”

 And they will offer the services of knowledgeable guides who take you out and teach you how to safely enjoy an outdoor sport.

 This is especially important with rock climbing, where mistakes can be costly, if not fatal.

 Some kayaking instructors and outfitters do not merely focus on perfecting kayaking skills, either.
 They try to offer a more complete experience, teaching clients the basics of kayaking, including vital water safety and paddling skills, and giving clients lessons about the local history, ecosystems, and wildlife of the area.

-Though kayaking and rock climbing are perennial outfitter-guided pastimes, fly-fishing is another sport growing in popularity among area residents.
+And though kayaking and rock climbing are perennial outfitter-guided pastimes, fly-fishing is another sport growing in popularity among area residents.

 A friend of mine is into building bamboo fly rods at his home workshop.
 He also ties his own flies and fishes exclusively with his own hand-crafted patterns.